 The Japanese Garden in The Hague is truly a little piece of Japan in Holland.
 I’ve been planning to visit the Japanese Garden in The Hague (Den Haag) for a few years now, but I never managed to go.
 In early May, I finally got on the train to The Hague, walked to the Clingendael Estate and visited the Japanese garden!
 It was even more enchanting than I had expected.
 Even the moss on the forest floor seemed to be a different species than the one I usually see in the Netherlands.
 The garden has to be in my personal top 10 of most beautiful places in the Netherlands.

-Because so many of the plants and trees in the garden are exceptionally delicate, the garden is only open 8 weeks every year.
-The garden opens about 6 weeks in spring and 2 weeks in autumn.
-It is currently open the the public, but will close again after June 12.
-You’ll have to be quick to catch the end of the spring season!
+Because so many of the plants and trees in the garden are exceptionally delicate, the garden is only open for about 8 weeks every year.
+The garden opens for 6 weeks in spring and 2 weeks in autumn.
+For the 2018 spring season, the garden will be open to the public from April 28 until June 10.
 In spring, the garden is open everyday from 9:00 to 20:00.
-It will reopen for the autumn season on October 8, 2016.
-The gates will be open everyday from 10:00 to 16:00 until they close again on October 23.
+It will reopen for the autumn season on October 13, 2018.
+The gates will be open everyday from 10:00 to 16:00 until they close again on October 28.
 I have already written the dates in my diary.
-I can’t wait to see the garden in a different colour palette.
+I really can’t wait to see the garden in a different seasonal colour palette as well!

 How to get to the Japanese Garden in The Hague